rickalouani/Rancher-howto/README.md

 **Four ways to build Kubernetes clusters with Rancher 2.0**

-A Kubernetes cluster is a collection of resources(hosts, storage, and great technologies(docker, SDN, CNI, RESTful API design, ...) integrated together beautifully.Kubernetes emboddies the concept of the DATA CENTER as a computer.
+A Kubernetes cluster is a collection of resources(hosts, storage, and great technologies(docker, SDN, CNI, RESTful API design) integrated together beautifully.Kubernetes emboddies the concept of the DATA CENTER as a computer.
 Once provisioned, Kubernetes will abstract away the complexity of managing multiple hosts and present a multinode cluster as a single entity.
 If Node